oskariorg/oskari-server/MigrationGuide.md

 FlywayHelper.getBundleFromView() -> AppSetupHelper.getAppBundle()
 ```

+### Spring framework upgraded

+If you have application-specific code that uses Spring you might need to adapt them to the 5.x version.

+Spring framework dependencies are now handled with a "Bill of materials" import to managed
+ dependencies so it's easier to use the same version of Spring artifacts that are used in Oskari.

 ### GeoTools/JTS upgraded

 We have updated the GeoTools library which introduces a change in JTS Java-packages.